Last update: January 29, 2020.

-This is my in progress compilation of Lockheed P-38 Lightning aircraft that occurred in the Aleutian Islands, Alaska USA, during 1942-1945 (in order by serial number).
+This is my in progress compilation of Lockheed P-38 Lightning aircraft that occurred in the Aleutian Islands, Alaska USA, during 1942-1945 (a LIST in order by serial number).
 Evidence for occurrence includes photographs, accident reports (http://www.accident-report.com) and aircraft fates by serial number (http://www.joebaugher.com/usaf_serials/usafserials.html).
 Please contact me with comments, corrections, edits, additional images.

-A few words about camouflage and markings: Aleutian P-38s, until the arrival of P-38Ls in late 1944 or 1945, were in olive drab over neutral gray attire, with a wavy but sharp delimitation between the olive drab and neutral gray.
-Spinners were olive drab except for some long surviving (R)P-38Es that had colourful spinners added at Attu in 1944-45.
-Photographs of two F-5-As appear to show the same olive drab over neutral gray as seen in the P-38EGJs.
+A few words about camouflage and markings: Aleutian P-38s, until the arrival of P-38Ls in 1945, were olive drab over neutral gray, with a wavy but sharp delimitation between the two colours.
+Spinners were olive drab except for some long surviving (R)P-38Es and other aircraft that had colourful spinners added at Attu in 1944-45.
+Two photographs of F-5-As (unarmed photo recon version of the P-38) appear to show the same olive drab over neutral gray scheme of the P-38EGJs.

 With the exception of the F-5-As, all aircraft were marked with a characteristic yellow nose and an 18" high yellow 45 degree angle number stencil code on the sides of the nose on the weapons bay access doors.
 These codes were normally two-digit, with codes in the 60s, 70s, 80s and 90s - two aircraft in references had a single digit (5 and 6) and one aircraft had 100 as its yellow nose code.
+The same yellow code number could appear on more than one aircraft (probably not simultaneously, but see e.g., P-38E 41-2007 'yellow 80' and and P-38E 41-2069 'yellow 80').
 In early 1943 these nose codes were duplicated in c.4" bold yellow 45 degree angle number stencil code added on the top of the vertical stabilizers.
 Some aircraft show traces of a four-digit 3" yellow code on the port side of the nose cowling just underneath the outermost gun.
-Some aircraft had the logo (below) of the 54th Fighter Squadron on the boom radiator cowlings.
+On the boom radiator cowlings some aircraft had the logo (below) of the 54th Fighter Squadron that was based at Adak (September 1942 - February 1943), Amchitka (March - October 1943) and Attu (Alexai Point, November 1943 - March 1946).

-Most or all P-38Es arrived with the 'U.S. Army' lettering on the wing undersides.
+Most or all P-38Es apparently arrived with the 'U.S. Army' stencilled lettering on the wing undersides.
 All P-38Es and most P-38Gs appear to have arrived with 1942 national marks (these on the tail booms of some P-38Es showed traces of the red central dot from earlier markings).
 These were altered, sometimes crudely, to the star and bars with red surround national mark sometime in May 1943, and then repainted again in autumn 1943 to the star and bars with blue surround national markings.
+A few images from 1942 show bare metal propellors.

 At least several aircraft had nicknames painted in yellow (by the same artist or at least in the same style) on the sides of the nose section behind the 18" yellow codes (e.g., 'Lorna D', 'Kiska Kicker', 'Jerry II', 'Stinky II', 'Pat').
 Lt.
 George Laven's aircraft had the yellow nicknames painted on the outside engine cowlings: 'Itsy Bitsy' in block yellow capital lettering above a one-finger salute.
 Aleutian P-38s showed little in the way of nose art until 1944-45 when some (R)P-38Es stationed at Attu were decorated with garish porno resembling that seen in western Europe.
 Two P-38Es had Warhawk-like shark mouths painted on both engine cowlings.
 Aleutian P-38s, especially the first crop of P-38Es, showed extreme weathering with paint loss across the leading edge of the wing and on the wing top adjacent to the cockpit.